Dear

 the dominant form of its mutated gene, yet is different in appearance than both the wild-type and homozygous forms.

-in which both genes for a specific trait are the same.
-When a recessive gene is it its homozygous form, it makes the animal
+which both genes for a specific trait are the same.
+When a recessive gene is it its homozygous form, it makes the animal look

-look different from the wild-type.
-When a dominant gene is in its homozygous state, it causes the animal to look different
+different from the wild-type.
+When a dominant gene is in its homozygous state, it causes the animal to look different from

 Hypomelanistic = An animal